Where Do Cockroaches Come From?

 1. Myth: Cockroaches only infest dirty homes.

-Reality: While cleanliness can deter cockroaches, even clean homes can become infested if they provide food, water, and shelter.
+Reality: Cockroaches can invade even the cleanest homes if they find food, water, and shelter.

 Reality: There is little scientific evidence to support the effectiveness of ultrasonic devices in repelling cockroaches.